-As expected the six-speed auto made very light work of this course and we were very impressed with the automated downshift program that gave useful engine braking as we washed off speed on descents and when approaching corners.
+As expected, the six-speed auto made very light work of this course and we were very impressed with the automated downshift program that gave useful engine braking as we washed off speed on descents and when approaching corners.

-auto version was our preferred towing vehicle the manual model was no slouch.
+Although the auto version was our preferred towing vehicle the manual model was no slouch.

 Given the torque restriction on manual-box models and the lack of additional traction aids we feared that off-road ability might be somewhat compromised in comparison with other market-leadership aspirants – Ford/Mazda and VW – but the Colorado proved to be very useful on work sites and off-road.

 The manual-transmission model had excellent engine braking in high and low range and the automatic transmission’s clever downshift program made it surefooted on steep downgrades as well.

 In some off-road conditions it’s desirable to cancel stability control and that’s easily done with a push on the control button.
 By holding that button down it’s possible to cancel traction control as well, leaving the rear axle limited-slip differential to control wheelspin.